Abusive Relationship Signs and How to Get Out of It

 Some common signs of an abusive relationship include:

-- Your partner always checking up on the you or demanding to know your whereabouts.
+• Your partner always checking up on you or demanding to know your whereabouts.

-- All the finances is been controlled by one person and doesn’t allow the other to have any money of their own.
+• All the finances are controlled by one person and don’t allow the other to have any money of their own.

-- One of the partner physically hurts the other either through hitting, slapping, kicking, or another form of violence.
+• One of the partners physically hurts the other either through hitting, slapping, kicking, or another form of violence.

-- If one person isolated their partner from friends or family.
+• If one person isolates their partner from friends or family.

-- If your partner is hot tampered and insultive.
+• If your partner is hot-tempered and verbally abusive.

-- One partner constantly accuse the of other of flirting or being unfaithful.
+• One partner constantly accuses the other of flirting or being unfaithful.

-- Always put the blame on you for all of the relationship’s struggles.
+• Always blame you for all of the relationship’s struggles.

-- They put the blame on you for on you for their violent behaviour
+• They blame you for their violent behavior

-- One of the partner harms your pet or family members.
+• One of the partners harms your pet or family members.

 If you’re in an abusive relationship, it’s important to reach out for help.